 Byrdie's Korean-beauty correspondent Alicia Yoon is shining light on what it’s really like at a Korean bathhouse—from the steaming saunas to the famed full-body scrub-down.
 Read up!

-There are bathhouses in Korea that are higher end as well as those that are more tourist-focused.
-Then, there are your super-local bathhouses you walk to from your home—there’s usually one you can find in any neighborhood.
-If you’re ever in Seoul and you’re up for a real local experience, here’s what you can expect (and this is going to get a little personal, as I’ll be sharing with you a play-by-play what it’s like at my neighborhood bathhouse).
+There are bathhouses in Korea that are higher-end as well as those that are more tourist-focused.
+Then, there are the super-local bathhouses you walk to from your home—there’s usually one you can find in any neighborhood.
+If you’re ever in Seoul and you’re up for a real local experience, here’s what you can expect (and this is going to get a little personal, as I’ll be sharing with you a play-by-play of what it’s like at my neighborhood bathhouse).
 Let’s dive right in (pun intended)!

 It’s all very unceremonious.
 You pay a small entrance fee of anywhere between $2-$10.
 In the bathhouse I’ve been going to since I was 11, you walk in and pay at a small counter desk at the entrance.

 You also take your shoes off by the entrance and put them in the shoe rack by the door.
 Some places will have separate shoe lockers, but the local places will usually just have a shoe cubbyhole that’s not locked (so don’t bring your Jimmy Choos).
 You trade in your shoes for indoor slippers—some are rubbery and foamy, and some are flat cotton slippers.
 They’re not usually brand-new ones: They’ve probably been worn by others and potentially gently spritzed (if they're of the foamy material), but people aren’t too concerned about this, so if you’re squeamish about sharing slippers, BYO.